ros2/design/articles/055_ros_parameter_design.md

 - `bool`
 - `bytes[]`

-The datatypes are chosen as non-complex primatives.
+The datatypes are chosen as non-complex datatypes, as defined in the [interface definitions article](articles/interface_definition.html)
 The full complement of datatypes of different bitdepth and unsigned types are avoided to allow interpretation from text based configuration files.

 `bytes` are included to allow the storage of binary blobs.